 “Mr. Obama often makes a downward chopping motion to place emphasis on an action verb.
 He has used this to convey a task that he or the viewer might undertake, as well as to sarcastically suggest something his opponent might do.”

-To read about and watch video of the candidates’ other favorite gestures, visit the NY Times interactive.
+To read about and watch video of the candidates’ other favorite gestures, visit the New York Times interactive.